vbrej/vbrej.github.io/_posts/articles/2018-09-05-oat-2019-announcement.md

 > <p style="font-size: 18px">ANSWER: <span style="font-weight: bold; text-decoration: underline;">Pol Pot</span> (or <span style="font-weight: bold; text-decoration: underline;">Saloth Sar</span>)</p>

 All the questions from last year’s set can be found [here](http://collegiate.quizbowlpackets.com/2048/).

-*P.S.
-Depending on interest, we are looking to run a mirror of this tournament in Edinburgh for the Northern student teams.
-Details forthcoming: the post will be updated accordingly.*